John Savage (baseball)

-John Savage (born February 27, 1965) is an American baseball coach and former pitcher, who currently serves as the head baseball coach for the UCLA Bruins.
+John Joseph Savage (born February 27, 1965) is an American college baseball coach and former pitcher, who currently serves as the head baseball coach for the UCLA Bruins.
 He played college baseball at Santa Clara for coaches Jerry McClain and John Oldham from 1984 to 1986 before playing in Minor League Baseball (MiLB) for three seasons (1986-1988).
 After serving as an assistant coach with Nevada and USC in the 1990s, he became the head coach for the UC Irvine Anteaters (2002–04).
-Savage became UCLA's head baseball coach in July 2004 and has guided the Bruins in that role for the past 18 seasons.
+Savage became UCLA's head baseball coach in July 2004 and has guided the Bruins in that role for the past 21 seasons.

+Savage is one of two head coaches in college baseball history, alongside Vanderbilt's Tim Corbin, to have guided his team to a College World Series title, produced the No. 1 overall MLB Draft selection, coached a Golden Spikes Award winner, and had a former player win the Cy Young Award in Major League Baseball.
+He is one of six coaches all-time with to have led his college program to the College World Series title and produced a No. 1 MLB Draft pick and at least one Golden Spikes Award winner, joining an illustrious group of current and former head coaches in Corbin, Skip Bertman (LSU), Jim Brock (Arizona State), Augie Garrido (Cal State Fullerton, Texas) and Jim Morris (Miami).

 Early career

 Before becoming a college baseball coach, Savage played two years with the Cincinnati Reds organization, after three years playing at Santa Clara University.
 In 1987, he helped the Salt Lake City Trappers set a professional baseball record of 29 consecutive victories.

 In 1991, Savage received his bachelor's degree in secondary education from the University of Nevada.

 Savage's coaching career started at his alma mater Reno (NV) High School as a pitching coach in 1988.
 Between 1992 and 2000, Savage served as an assistant coach at Nevada and USC.
 During this period, his teams won one national championship, played in five regionals and advanced to two NCAA Super Regionals.